Arogya Niketan (film)

 Arogya Niketan is a Bengali drama film directed by Bijoy Bose based on the same name novel of Tarasankar Bandyopadhyay.
 This film was released on 10 August 1967 under the banner of Aurora Film Corporation.
 This movie received the 15th National Film Award for Best Feature Film in Bengali.

 Plot

-Pradyut Sen is an allopathic doctor with modern thought come to Nabagram village for medical practice.
-But there is already an ayurvedic doctor, Jibon Moshai who practises in the village.
-The movie revolves around the clash between two doctors with their thoughts and moral values.
+Pradyut Sen, an allopathic doctor with modern ideas, travels to Nabagram village to establish his medical practice.
+However, an Ayurvedic doctor named Jibon Moshai is already practicing there.
+The movie centers on the ideological and moral conflicts between the two doctors.